SUKETAKAYA TAKASUKE I

 1749: Chôjûrô adopted the young actor Utagawa Shirogorô.

-1st lunar month of 1749: Chôjûrô's rank in the Edo hyôbanki was shigoku-jô-jô-kichi (exceedingly - superior - superior - excellent).
+1st lunar month of 1749: Chôjûrô's rank in the Edo hyôbanki was itaru-jô-jô-kichi (unique - superior - superior - excellent) [Visual].
 He played in the same theater the roles of Yoban Jûnai (Jûnai the night watchman) and Komurasaki Kamon in the new year sogamono drama "Otoko Moji Soga Monogatari".

 3rd lunar month of 1749: Chôjûrô played in the same theater the role of Itô Kurô in the drama "Sukeroku Kuruwa no Ie Zakura", sharing the stage with Ichikawa Ebizô II (Sukeroku), Nakamura Shichisaburô II (the sake seller) and Segawa Kikujirô I (Agemaki).